comsysto/github-pages-basic-auth-proxy/README.md

 # GitHhub Pages Basic Auth Proxy by comSysto

 ## 1. Introduction

 A simple python based proxy to secure github pages via a small cloud-proxy-instance.

-:bangbang: THIS IS WORK IN PROGRESS.
-PRE-ALPHA :bangbang:
+:bangbang: **THIS IS WORK IN PROGRESS.
+PRE-ALPHA** :bangbang:

 ### 1.1 Who needs this?

+  * If you have a GitHub organization account with organization members.
-If you have a private github repository.
+  * If you have a private organization github repository.
-If you have a `gh-pages` branch in that repository.
+  * If you have a `gh-pages` branch in that repository.
-And if you want to secure the gh-pages page via basic auth, then this proxy is for you
+  * And if you want to secure the gh-pages page via basic auth, then this proxy is for you.
+  ** Only members of the GitHub organization and users you specify manually will have access

 ### 1.2 What it will do

 ![](./doc/basic-proxy.png)

   * Proxy between GitHub Pages and User
-  * Ask for Authentication
+  * Ask for Authentication (github credentials)
   * Only proxy through if user is member of GitHub Organization or in list of users allowed to access

 ### 1.3 How is this secure?

   * Basically `gh-pages` URLs are public
-  * BUT if you create a directory in your `gh-pages` branch which is called `ibjsda67d79gds8a9sd88` and proxy to this dir, it will be secure as long as no one knows this "obfuscator-dir"
+  * BUT if you create a directory in your `gh-pages` branch which is called `086e41eb6ff7a50ad33ad742dbaa2e70b75740c4950fd5bbbdc71981e6fe88e3` and proxy to this dir, it will be secure as long as no one knows this "obfuscator-dir"

 ## 2. Installation